skorokithakis/stringphone/docs/source/introduction.rst

     # messages from untrusted participants:
     >>> bob.decode(alice_message, ignore_untrusted=True)

-    # A much better way to do this is to have Bob trust Alice's public key:
+    # A much better way to communicate is to have Bob trust Alice's public key:
     >>> bob.add_participant(alice.public_key)

     # Strict mode will also work now.